syncfusion-content/maui-docs/MAUI/Busy-Indicator/IndicatorColor.md

 ## Background color in .NET MAUI BusyIndicator (SfBusyIndicator)

 SfBusyIndicator provides option to set the BackgroundColor.
 This can be done using `OverlayFill` property.
-The property type is Brush, so can able set BackgroundColor as Gradients also.

 {% tabs %}